cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 ### Autoprovisioning

 By default, autoprovisioning is disabled.
-In order to log in to {{ site.data.products.db }} using SSO:
+In order to log in to {{ site.data.products.db }} using SSO without autoprovisioning:

 - A user's email address must exist in the SSO IdP.
 - An organizational admin user must have already invited the user to the {{ site.data.products.db }} organization.